girishb007/CivicQuest/README.md

 > Level up your city.

-CivicQuest is an open-source, mobile-first civic participation platform for Mumbai, India.
+CivicQuest is an open-source, mobile-first civic participation platform for India.
 It turns civic discovery, reporting, verification, and community action into a measurable experience with Civic XP, profiles, quests, and impact sharing.

 The project is currently in the product vision and design-validation stage.
 This repository is the public home for the product direction, design references, decisions, and future implementation work.